muyangshi/GPD_ScaleMixture/GPDnotebook.md

 # Meetings

 ## Feb.
+11 (Tuesday) Muyang/Likun/Ben

+- Kevin Worthington

+## Feb.
 4 (Tuesday) Muyang/Likun/Ben

+- [ ] Train the likelihood with the input X in the hypercube

+- [x] Contact Reetam

+- [ ] CMU Group Papper
+  - No need to evaluate likelihood, as long as we can simulate from the model?

 Logistics
-  - [ ] Summer 2025 Funding?
+  - [x] Summer 2025 Funding?
 Teaching Assignments?
-  - [ ] Department Scholarships and Awards, need nomination
+  - [x] Department Scholarships and Awards, need nomination
-  - [ ] Conferences Registration
+  - [x] Conferences Registration
     - JSM
     - WACE
     - EVA